 Memphis, TN | Painting, Mixed Media, Drawing

-Maysey Craddock is an artist exploring themes of transience, impermanence and memory in the landscape.
-She currently splits her time between studios in Memphis, TN and the Alabama Gulf Coast.
-Craddock received her BA in 1993 from Tulane University in New Orleans and her MFA in 2003 from Maine College of Art in Portland, Maine.
+Craddock currently splits her time between studios in Memphis, TN and the Alabama Gulf Coast.
+She holds degrees from Tulane University (BA 1993) and Maine College of Art (MFA 2003).

 For the past ten years, I have been drawn to architectural ruin as a visual exploration of themes of impermanence, mortality, memory and entropy.
 The questions I asked in this work continue to drive my paintings, but I have shifted to exploring them in the context of the natural landscape - in particular the places where water meets land.
 My recent work work reflects this shift in my imagery, and is based on my interaction with and documentation of a specific landscape: the Alabama Gulf Coast.